Kalimuddin/Self-Driving-Car/README.md

 - NVIDIA’s end to end CNN model :- Refer model.py

 - Train the model :- Refer train.py
+-
+- After training the model what we got refer "cmd_output"

 - Test and visualize the output : Refer run_dataset.py